quote27/ld28-runner/readme.md

 Another goal I had was to experiment with [emscripten](https://github.com/kripken/emscripten).
 Emscripten is an interesting project as it strives to reach native performance in a browser environment.
-Check out Epic's Unreal Engine 3 [demo](https://www.youtube.com/watch?v=BV32Cs_CMqo) [unfortunately it seems like the live is no longer online].
-Supporting emscripten wasn't as hard as I initially thought, the api is relatively simple, and as long as you dont do too much computation each frame, it performs nicely.
+Check out Epic's Unreal Engine 3 [demo](https://www.youtube.com/watch?v=BV32Cs_CMqo) [unfortunately it seems like the live demo is no longer online].

+Supporting emscripten wasn't as hard as I initially though.
+One just needs to set the main loop function, and ensure that each iteration is not too heavy [otherwise the browser will stutter].

 Design